 North Carolina online casino gambling is not legal.
 Real-money online casino games can’t be played legally under North Carolina law, and there is minimal interest from lawmakers to authorize the games.

-Excluding the two casinos on sovereign Native American lands, North Carolina has no in-person gaming facilities.
+Excluding the two casinos on sovereign Native American lands (plus a third on the way because in 2021 the Catawba Tribe received federal approval to build a casino about 35 miles west of Charlotte), North Carolina has no in-person gaming facilities.
 It is one of the few remaining states without any commercial casinos, horse tracks, slot parlors or similar entities.
 Real-money online casino games have been tough sells even in states with brick-and-mortar casinos, making it that much harder to achieve in North Carolina.

 New commercial casinos seem unlikely soon.

 Conservative and religious groups, largely opposed to gaming in all forms, hold considerable political and cultural sway in the state.
 In 2005, North Carolina became the last state on the East Coast to approve a government-sanctioned lottery and has taken up few significant gaming-related initiatives since.

 Lawmakers approved limited sports betting options in 2019, the first major gaming development since the lottery, showing that legislators may be more open to future developments.
 But even the limited bills proved somewhat controversial.
 Casino gaming, online or in-person, doesn’t appear to be coming to North Carolina anytime soon.